Carlin Isles: Early athletic career

-Before taking up rugby in 2012, Isles ranked as the 36th fastest sprinter in the United States with a 100 metres outdoor personal best of 10.13 seconds.
+Before taking up rugby in 2012, Isles ranked as the 36th fastest sprinter in the United States with a 100 metres outdoor legal personal best of 10.15 seconds (and a windy 10.13 s).

 Rugby career

 Isles took up the sport of rugby in 2012.
 He was encouraged to begin playing rugby by Miles Craigwell, another crossover athlete from American football who played for the United States national team.
 Isles played his club rugby with the Gentlemen of Aspen RFC, based in Aspen, Colorado.

-Isles first caught the attention of the rugby media in summer of 2012 when Rugby Mag dubbed him "The Fastest Man in American Rugby."
+Isles first caught the attention of the rugby media in summer of 2012 when Rugby Mag dubbed him "The Fastest Man in American Rugby".
 Isles played for the US national developmental team Atlantis in July 2012 at the Victoria 7s tournament.

 National team

 Isles debuted for the US national sevens team in October 2012 at the Gold Coast Sevens as a second-half substitute against New Zealand, and scored a try in his first minute on the pitch.
-Overall at that tournament he scored three tries and was one of the leading scorers for the U.S team.
+Overall at that tournament he scored three tries and was one of the leading scorers for the U.S. team.
 Isles continued to be a regular scorer for the United States during the 2012–13 IRB Sevens World Series.
 Isles was quickly noticed for his incredible speed.
-A YouTube video posted on December 9, 2012 titled "Carlin Isles: Olympic Dream" further boosted his profile, as the video went viral and by December 23, 2012 and now has over 7 million views.
+A YouTube video posted on December 9, 2012, titled "Carlin Isles: Olympic Dream" further boosted his profile, as the video went viral and by December 23, 2012, and now has over 7 million views.
 The video closes with the words of long-time IRB commentator Nigel Starmer-Smith:

-I've never seen anyone that quick on a rugby field ever ever, XVs or Sevens.
-I don't think anyone else has either.

 Isles played for the US national team at the 2016 Summer Olympics in Rio de Janeiro, Brazil, where rugby sevens was introduced as an Olympic sport.

 On February 29, 2020, Isles became the first ever USA player to score 200 tries.
 He completed this feat in a 19–17 victory match against Samoa during the 2019-20 World Rugby Sevens Series in Los Angeles.